f0i-test/cubegit/README.md

 CubeGit
 =======

-Test repository for the Android git client *CubeGit*
+Test repository 1 for the Android git client *CubeGit*

+change in 1